 About this studentship

-The Change Studentship will be awarded to a black, Asian and minority ethnic applicant to the Curating Collections and Heritage MA course.
+The Change Studentship will be awarded to an African diaspora, Asian diaspora or ethnically diverse applicant to the Curating Collections and Heritage MA course.

-The award has been developed to help promote diversity in museums.
-Recent research has shown that less than 5% of the UK’s museum and heritage curators are black, Asian or minority ethnic.
+The award has been developed to help promote diversity in museums, heritage and arts curation.
+Recent research has shown that only 10% of managerial positions in museums are held by African diaspora, Asian diaspora and ethnically diverse people.
 This award is intended to help a wider range of people consider or continue a career in the sector and support museums and heritage organisations to become more representative of our society.

 Who is eligible